ymatsunaga/mdtoolbox-doc/introduction.rst

 What is MDToolbox?
 ----------------------------------

-MDToolbox is a MATLAB toolbox for analysis of molecular dynamics (MD) simulation data of biomolecules.
+MDToolbox is a MATLAB toolbox for statistical analysis of molecular dynamics (MD) simulation data of biomolecules.
 It consists of a collection of MATLAB functions covering the following types of scientific computations:

 * I/O for topology, coordinates, and trajectory files used for MD simulation
 * Least-squares fitting of structures
-* Elastic network models (Gaussian and Anisotropic network models)
 * Calculation of potential mean force (PMF) from scattered data
+* Statistical estimators (WHAM and MBAR methods)
 * Dimensional reductions (Principal Component Analysis, and others)
-* Statistical estimators (WHAM and MBAR methods)
+* Elastic network models (Gaussian and Anisotropic network models)
 * Utility functions, such as atom selections

 Download and Installation